rseah145/smw-term2/lesson_7/Practical.md

 9. One more step is required to enable ActiveX content in IE mode, add https://<your smwca server\> as a trusted site for Internet Explorer.
 In Windows search box, type in "Internet Options", and open the legacy Internet Explorer Properties windows
 ![images](../images/Pasted%20image%2020230819172516.png)

+10. Reopen the Edge browser, browse to https://<FQDN of cert server\>/certsrv again.
+After the page is loaded, click the ... and open the settings menu, click on the "Reload in Internet Explorer mode" button to reload the web page